Tapas

 Tapas (/es/) are appetisers or snacks in Spanish cuisine.
 They can be combined to make a full meal and are served cold (such as mixed olives and cheese) or hot (such as chopitos, which are battered, fried baby squid; or patatas bravas, spicy potatoes).
-In some bars and restaurants in Spain and across the globe, tapas have evolved into a sophisticated cuisine.
+In some bars and restaurants in Spain and across the globe, tapas have evolved into sophisticated cuisine.
 In some Central American countries, such snacks are known as bocas.
 In parts of Mexico, similar dishes are called botanas.

 An individual appetizer (or single order of an item) is a tapa.

 History

-The word "tapas", a plural, is derived from the Spanish verb tapar, "to cover."
-Multiple theories for the term's use for appetizers exist.
+The word "tapas", a plural, is derived from the Spanish verb tapar, "to cover".
+There are multiple theories about the origin of the use of the term for appetizers.